 According to the official press release, Breitling plans to limit the timekeeper’s production to mere 500 individually numbered pieces.
 The production number (although relatively low for the Swiss-based watchmaker) will probably not make the watch an instant rarity, but at least it will keep its resale value better, which is important for a watch in steel that is offered at a minimum recommended street price of €7250 for a version with leather strap.

-That, by the way, doesn’t mean that I deem this watch terribly overpriced: the in-house Caliber B01 chronograph movement that makes this specimen go tick-tock, will without doubt be of some interest to future collectors, so this particular model may be not such a bad investment after all (I mean, the watch is good, I just hate people often calling an ‘investment’ something that is definitely a ‘consumption’ and quite conspicuous at that.)
+That, by the way, doesn’t mean that I deem this watch terribly overpriced: the in-house Caliber B01 chronograph movement that makes this specimen go tick-tock, will, without doubt, be of some interest to future collectors, so this particular model maybe not such a bad investment after all (I mean, the watch is good, I just hate people often call an ‘investment’ something that is definitely a ‘consumption’ and quite conspicuous at that.)

-Breitling Navitimer Blue Sky Limited Edition 60th Anniversary Chronograph specification
+Breitling Navitimer Blue Sky 60th Anniversary Chronograph specification